vaclav2016/xmppredis/xmppredis/README.md

 Here is implementation [XMPP](http://xmpp.org/) / [REDIS](http://redis.io/) bridge in C. XmppRedis will receive/send messages between Jabber and [REDIS](http://redis.io/)-queue's (or channel?).
 Sorry, I am novice in C and [REDIS](http://redis.io/), so I use word from Java Enterprise world - Queue.

-**NOTE:** For me, this project looks like in a fine state.
-BUT: This project is not tested for production.
+**NOTE:** <!-- For me, this project looks like in a fine state.
+BUT: --> This project is not tested for production.
+Now, this is project is not thread-safe.
+It will be fixed ASAP.

 What use case for this sub-project?